 Barbados is the birthplace for rum production.
 The medium-bodied Bajan style is known for being both flavorful and approachable, and frequently blends rums from both column and pot.
 Notable rums from Barbados include Mount Gay, Foursquare (maker of Doorly’s, R.L.
 Seale and The Real McCoy), and West Indies Rum Distillery (WIRD), which is now part of the Maison Ferrand umbrella, making rum for the various Plantation bottlings.
 Micro distillery St. Nicholas Abbey is the newest player in the market.
 Barbados is party to the Authentic Caribbean Rum marque.

-Canada’s spirited history goes back at least 250 years, when legend has it that a local named James Grant started making rum in the first legal distillery in Quebec City.
+Canada’s spirited history goes back at least 250 years.
 On the East Coast, rum reigned, with distilleries importing Caribbean rums or making their own.
 The term “rum-runner” comes from this era, with Atlantic Canada serving as a smugglers’ haven.
 St John's is home to Screech, a rum made of Jamaican rum.
-Halifax, has embraced distilling since, with the government making it easier to produce rums and other spirits. brands like Fortress Rum, J.d.
+Halifax has since embraced distilling with brands like Fortress Rum, J.d.
 Shore, Ironworks and others.
 In Quebec, you have brands like Chic Choc spiced rum.
-Ontario has seen growth with rum production like Leatherback rum in Ottawa, Kinsip Dark Matters Rum in PEC, Last Straw, Yongehurst, Dillon's Distillery all bottling rums in the golden horseshoe in ontario.
-More craft distilleries in Saskatchewan and Alberta making craft rum as well as new smaller distilleries in BC starting to produce rum.
+Ontario has seen growth with brands like Leatherback Rum, Kinsip Dark Matters Rum, Last Straw, Yongehurst, and Dillon's Distillery.
+More craft distilleries in Saskatchewan and Alberta making rum as well as new smaller distilleries in BC.
 Canada and more specifically, the east coast was one of the ports that traded heavily in sugar, molasses and rum.
-A lot of rum is being made in the caribbean, and blended and bottled in Canada.
+A lot of rum is being made in the Caribbean, and blended and bottled in Canada.